Main: Home | Pictures | Resume | Linux How-to Guides | Dream Blog | chat

 10223990784 bytes transferred in 355.312 seconds (28774684 bytes/sec)

 This may take a long time, especially if the partition size is large.
-You can verify that it's doing "something" by running top in another terminal.
+You can view the progress at any time by sending SIGUSR1 to the dd process:

 Resizing the Partition